Employee Carpool Preferred Program

 The Carpool preferred permit is valid for one year

-- You must carpool together at least 3 days per week and there must be at least 2 people in the car for half of your commute.
+- You must carpool together at least 3 days per week and both of you must be in the car for half of your commute and at least 2 people be together in the car when you arrive at the carpool space.

-- Everyone in the carpool can receive an access device (if in Founders Hall, Mason Pond or Rappahannock parking deck) with a refundable deposit of $25 per access device.
+- Both carpool members can receive an access device (if in Van Metre Hall, Mason Pond or Rappahannock parking deck) with a refundable deposit of $25 per access device.
 For those parking in Shenandoah, no device is needed.

-- The group is responsible for transferring the permit among the participants, as well as reconciling all financial issues.
+- The pair is responsible for transferring the permit between the participants, as well as reconciling all financial issues.

-- Each carpool vehicle must be registered with the carpool group.
+- Each carpool vehicle must be registered with the carpool.

 - A carpool permit in the preferred program is valid for one year.

 At least one participant in the group must own a valid faculty/staff permit and consequently be responsible for its payment and use.
-The carpool group will designate a primary permit holder if more than one member owns a permit.
-The group is responsible for transferring the permit among the participants, as well as reconciling all financial issues.
-Each carpool vehicle must be registered with the carpool group.
+The carpool will designate a primary permit holder if more than one member owns a permit.
+The pair is responsible for transferring the permit between the participants, as well as reconciling all financial issues.
+Each carpool vehicle must be registered with the carpool.

-There are no rebates on permits in general lots but the PREFERRED parking spots will remain available to carpools based on availability.
-Faculty/Staff carpools can park in designated carpool spots in the general lots or decks if one member has the appropriate deck permit and provided that they have registered as a carpool with Parking and Transportation
+There are no rebates on permits in the PREFERRED program, but the PREFERRED parking spots will remain available to carpools based on availability.
+Faculty/Staff carpools can park in designated carpool spots in the general lots or decks if one member has the appropriate deck permit and provided that they have registered as a carpool with Parking and Transportation.
+Both permits (parking and supplemental carpool) must be displayed when parking in the carpool spaces.

 The Transportation Office will process your application and you will receive an email or a phone call within three business days to pick up your carpool permit from the Transportation Office.